ask1234560/vim-configs/README.md

 After the basic config, then add the my_configs.vim file to the ~/.vim_runtime directory.

-Add the replace the directory ~/.vim_runtime/my_plugins with my_plugins in this repo.
+Replace the directory ~/.vim_runtime/my_plugins with my_plugins in this repo.

 -----------